hstreamdb/docs-next/docs/write/write-in-platform.md

 2. Go into any stream you want to write records to on the **Streams** page.

-3. Click the **Write Records** button to write records to the stream.
+3. Click the **Write records** button to write records to the stream.

 ## Write records